flowdas/typeable/docs/api/typeable.rst

 .. class:: Context(**policies)

-   By passing the :class:`Context` object to the :func:`cast` you can change the default conversion rules or find the location of the error that occurred during conversion.
+   By passing the :class:`Context` object to the :func:`deepcast` you can change the default conversion rules or find the location of the error that occurred during conversion.